pottj/FixingTaxonTraceR/README.md

 <!-- badges: end -->

-The goal of FixingTaxonTraceR is to check sets of taxon sets for fixing taxon traceability (FTT) in R as introduced in paper “Perfect taxon sampling and fixing taxon traceability: Introducing a class of phylogenetically decisive taxon sets” (add link to publication/preprint server).
+The goal of FixingTaxonTraceR is to check sets of taxon sets for fixing taxon traceability (FTT) in R as introduced in Algorithm 1 in paper “Perfect taxon sampling and fixing taxon traceability: Introducing a class of phylogenetically decisive taxon sets” (add link to publication/preprint server).

 In the setting $c=4$, FTT indicates phylogenetic decisiveness as defined by Sanderson and Steel.